emencia/emencia-django-forum/README.rst

 Permission error is rendered though a ``403.html`` template that is allready embedded within this app, you can override it in your project with adding your custom ``403.html`` template in your project templates directory.

-Also you can use another template name, you will have to define its name in ``settings.GUARDIAN_TEMPLATE_403`` (yes, this is setting from `django-guardian`_, see its doc for more details).
+Also you can use another template name, you will have to define its name in ``settings.GUARDIAN_TEMPLATE_403`` (yes, this is a setting from `django-guardian`_, see its doc for more details).

 Thread watch
 ------------